Uvariastrum insculptum

-Uvariastrum insculptum is a species of plant in the Annonaceae family.
+Uvariastrum insculptum is a species of plant in the Annonaceae.
 It is native to Cameroon, Gabon, Ghana, Ivory Coast, Liberia, Nigeria, and the Republic of the Congo.
 Adolf Engler and Ludwig Diels, the botanists who first formally described the species using the basionym Uvaria insculpta, named it after the secondary veins on its leaves which are distinctly sunken (insculptus in Latin).